Beginner’s Guide to Compression Socks: What They Are and Why You Need Them

 Compression Socks Are Often Used Post-Surgery

 Compression socks are oftentimes recommended as a recovery tool after surgery.
 While some surgical procedures are quick, in and out experiences, other surgeries require you to be off your feet for long periods of time.
-Doctors recommend compression socks for people who won’t be able to stand and move around freely for days or weeks after surgery because they keep blood flow in the legs going and reduce the risk of blood clots.
+Doctors recommend compression socks and sleeves for people who won’t be able to stand and move around freely for days or weeks after surgery because they keep blood flow in the legs going and reduce the risk of blood clots.

 Compression Socks Are a Must-Have for Frequent Flyers